| | The day is over, you are

 That's when the President of France makes an announcement that

 shocks Europe.
 He is closing their borders.
-No flights from India, Pakistan, or any of
+No flights from India, Pakistan, or

 the countries where this thing has been seen.
-And that's why that night you are watching
+And that's why that night you are

 a little bit of CNN before going to bed.
-Your jaw hits your chest when a weeping woman is
+Your jaw hits your chest when a weeping

 translated from a French news program into English; There's a man lying in a